Acupuncture for Pain Management in Labour for Midwives.

 You will learn to manage pain with acupuncture due to:

-The course includes 2 components:
+Course includes 2 components:

 Next course: Thursday, January 29 - Sunday, February 1, 2026